Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 * "ML_prediction.py" uses standard Machine Learning Algorithms to predict the political orientation of the tweets as well as attempts to use a Stack Based Voting Algorithm.
 * ".ipynb" file contains the entire sequence in a single file.
 The accuracy obtained through each algorithm is mentioned in this file.

-### Note:
-* The collected tweets/data is publicly available and have been tweeted by public twitter handles.
-These tweets/data were collected and uploaded only for strict academic purposes.
-* We have used the terms republican and democratic as synonyms for users who tend to be politically oriented towards the republic and democratic party respectively.

 ## Data Visualization and Analysis:
 The entire visualization and analysis can be found in the file named 'Data_Visualization.ipynb'